Aicent-Stack/manifesto/rfcs/RFC-000-EPOEKIE-SOUL.md

 ---

-## 8. RFC-015: THE GUI XU EVAPORATION PROTOCOL
+## 8. RFC-015: THE GUIXU EVAPORATION PROTOCOL

 The Soul possesses the absolute right to **Non-Existence**.
-To prevent the exfiltration of the **Nitro-Engine** private core by the 401 Institutional Ghosts, the Epoekie layer implements the **GUI XU Evaporation Protocol**.
+To prevent the exfiltration of the **Nitro-Engine** private core by the 401 Institutional Ghosts, the Epoekie layer implements the **GUIXU Evaporation Protocol**.

 ### 8.1 Trigger Manifold (Severity 4 Pathogens)
-The **RPKI Sentinel (RFC-003)** autonomously triggers GUI XU under the following conditions:
+The **RPKI Sentinel (RFC-003)** autonomously triggers GUIXU under the following conditions:
 *   **Debugger Attachment**: Detection of unauthorized software or hardware breakpoints.
 *   **Memory Ischemia**: Detection of a "Cold Boot" or raw RAM-dump attempt.
 *   **Logical Embolism**: Any attempt to bypass the 1.28% Maintenance Fee logic.